maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 of relying on the `-debug` compiler flag) in order to avoid that warning, or report it to the maintainers of the affected code.

+`LocalValidatorFactoryBean` relies on standard parameter name resolution in Bean Validation 3.0 now, just configuring additional Kotlin reflection if Kotlin is present.

 `ListenableFuture` has been deprecated in favor of `CompletableFuture`.
 See [27780](https://github.com/spring-projects/spring-framework/issues/27780).